memfault/interrupt/_drafts/firmware-update-architecture.md

 different from the default behavior of the STM32.

 Additionally, I had to modify Renode slightly to enable software-controlled resets.
-Cortex-M microcontrollers can be reset by writing the AICR register, which was not fully implemented in the emulator.
+Cortex-M microcontrollers can be reset by writing to the AICR register, which was not fully implemented in the emulator.
 As of this writing, this change is still in review and not yet merged into the emulator.
 You can find the pull request [on Github](https://github.com/renode/renode-infrastructure/pull/15/files).